SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 Alteration comments on the type of rocks from the section, made by the drilling analysis team: where the alteration occurs, how it manifests.
 Information given only for the last cores.

 ## **Unit Type**
 The lithological type of rocks in each section.
 That's basically the answer to "What rock is this ?".
 Given by the public data.
+This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.

 ## **Unit Class**
 The lithological class of rocks in each section.
 Class includes several rock types.
 For example ophiolite are a group of litospheric rocks.
 It can include gabbro, dunites...
 Und stands for Undefined (?).
 Given by the public data.
+This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.

 ## **Texture**
-More information about what
+More informations about how the rocks are arranged: are those a result of a shearing ?
+A compaction ?
+Given by public data.
+This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.

 ## **Grainsize**
+Informations about the grain size of each section: grain size is the average diameter of particles composing the sediments.
+This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.